 Tritium is the radioactive form of Hydrogen and one of the numerous radioactive isotopes produced by Mother Nature.
 Natural Tritium is caused by upper-atmospheric collisions between energetic molecules and cosmic rays.
 It is also formed by neutron bombardment of the water flowing through nuclear power plant reactors.
 Tritium has one proton in its nucleus, which makes it Hydrogen.
 But, it also has two neutrons attached to the proton, which is why it is symbolized as H3.
 The two neutrons cause the nucleus to be a bit unstable.
 The resulting radioactive process goes like this - one of the neutrons disgorges a weak electron, turns into a proton, and the Tritium instantly becomes inert, non-radioactive Helium (He3).
 The freed electron is called a Beta (β) particle, incorrectly dubbed a “beta ray” by the Press.
 Gamma and X-ray radiations are “rays” because they are a continual flow of energy.
 Beta radiation is negatively-charged sub-atomic particles…not rays.

-Beta radiation has significant limitations.
+Beta radiation has significant natural limitations.
 The most energetic Betas known to man (~7 Mev and up) cannot penetrate heavy-duty aluminum foil.
-Tritium’s β is the weakest produced by the radioactive isotopes formed inside nuclear power plant reactor cores (~18 KeV) – nearly four hundred times weaker than the above-mentioned high-power Betas.
-As a result, Tritium’s β can be stopped by cheap, thin cellophane.
+Tritium’s Beta is the weakest produced by the radioactive isotopes formed inside nuclear power plant reactor cores (~18 KeV) – nearly four hundred times weaker than the above-mentioned high-power Betas.
+As a result, Tritium’s Beta can be stopped by cheap, thin cellophane.
 (1) In fact, as reported by Idaho State University’s Radiation Information Network, “The radioactive decay product of tritium is a low energy beta that cannot penetrate the outer dead layer of human skin.”
-(2) For the record, Tritium’s β is stopped by 2-thousanths of an inch of water.
+(2) For the record, Tritium’s beta is stopped by 2-thousanths of an inch of water.
 It is very, very weak.

-In 2006, the state of California ran an intensive study on Tritium and concluded that the EPA and NRC-imposed limits on Tritium in water are based on carcinogenic assumptions.
-(3) An assumption means taking something for granted…a supposition…a hunch.
-It need not be based on evidence – an assumption can be literally a shot in the dark.
-In the case of Tritium, that is precisely what the original EPA limits were…a shot in the dark!
+In 2006, the state of California ran an intensive study on Tritium and concluded that the EPA and NRC-imposed limits on Tritium in water are based on mere assumption…a hunch.
+In the case of Tritium, the original EPA limits weere literally a shot in the dark!
 California found that the only evidence for any negative health effects came from exposing lab mice to enormous levels of Tritium, in excess of 37,000,000 Becquerels per liter!
 While some specimens grew tumors, none of them were fatal.
 The report says, “Apparently, animals were not dying from tumors associated with tritium exposure.”
-The California report also states, “We have found no human data that specifically addresses the carcinogenic effects of tritium.”
+The California report also states, “We have found no human data that specifically addresses the carcinogenic effects of Tritium.”
 Regardless, the California state limit on Tritium in water was adopted directly from the US national standard of 20,000 pci/liter (740 Bq/l) set by the EPA.
 Drinking two liters per day at 20,000 pci/liter was assumed by the EPA to result in an annual internal exposure of 0.04 millisieverts per year.

 The following chart was supplied by colleague Tony Brooks.
 (4) It compares the levels of actual observable harm with Tritium exposure, regulatory limits found around the world, and the typical Tritium concentration of 7 Bq/l found in most water supplies…